 Legal matters include various claims, complaints, and legal actions that arise from time to time.
+In addition to direct involvement in legal matters, the Company has entered into indemnification agreements with each of its current and former directors, executive officers, and certain other officers to provide these directors and officers, and has certain indemnification obligations under the Company's charter and bylaws to these individuals, which may give rise to liability for the Company even if the Company is not directly named.
+The Company has indemnification obligations in respect of the Kangas Actions and with respect to other legal matters that may arise, or have arisen, from time to time.
 There can be no assurance that existing or future legal proceedings arising in the ordinary course of business or otherwise will not have a material adverse effect on the Company's business, financial position, results of operations, or cash flows.

 The company is involved in various lawsuits and claims arising in the ordinary course of business, including actions with respect to employment matters.
 In connection with these matters, the Company assesses, on a regular basis, the probability and range of possible loss based on the developments in these matters.
 A liability is recorded in the condensed consolidated financial statements if it is believed to be probable that a loss has been incurred and the amount of the loss can be reasonably estimated.
 Since litigation is inherently unpredictable and unfavorable resolutions could occur, assessing contingencies is highly subjective and requires judgments about future events.
 The Company regularly reviews outstanding legal matters to determine the adequacy of the liabilities accrued and related disclosures.
 The Company may change its estimates if its assessment of the various factors changes and the amount of ultimate loss may differ from estimates, resulting in a material effect on the Company's business, financial condition, results of operations, and/or cash flows.
-As of June 30, 2024, there were no pending litigation with any probable losses that can be reasonably estimated.
+As of September 30, 2024, there were no pending litigation with any probable losses that can be reasonably estimated.